gusye1234/tiner/README.md

 ╘═════════╧═══════════╛
 ```

-`tiner` internally records the different locations for the same block name:
+`tiner` internally records the different locations and threads for the same block name:

 ```python
 for _ in range(loop_times):